za-gene/rpi/pico/bare-blink/README.md

 # bare metal blinky

+## Links to other sites

+* [blog](https://mcturra2000.wordpress.com/2021/06/26/a-working-esque-non-sdk-blinky-sketch-for-the-raspberrypico/) article about this project

 ## Status

 2021-06-26 Mostly working.
 The elf works in debug mode through SWD, but the generated uf2 file doesn't.